-- a) Except under Article 24.1(b) and Article 24.4(d), no driver may use more than thirteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wet-weather tyres during an Event.
-A complete set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification. - b) No less than nine weeks before the start of each Event held in Europe, and fifteen weeks before the start of each Event held outside Europe, the FIA will provide all competitors with the following information relevant to the Event in question: - i) Which tyre specifications will be made available by the Supplier. - ii) The mandatory dry-weather race tyre specification(s) (up to two). - iii) The mandatory dry-weather Q3 tyre specification (which will always be the softest of the three specifications).
+- a) Except under Article 24.1(b) and Article 24.4(e) and (f), no driver may use more than thirteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wetweather tyres during an Event.
+A set of tyres will be defined as two front and two rear tyres of the same specification. - b) No less than nine weeks before the start of each Event held in Europe, and fifteen weeks before the start of each Event held outside Europe, the FIA will provide all competitors with the following information relevant to the Event in question: - i) Which tyre specifications will be made available by the Supplier. - ii) The mandatory dry-weather race tyre specification(s) (up to two). - iii) The mandatory dry-weather Q3 tyre specification (which will always be the softest of the three specifications).